 “Loss” means any losses, liabilities, costs, expenses, claims, proceedings, actions, demands, obligations, deficiencies, lawsuits, judgments, awards, or damages.

+"MMBtu" means one million (1,000,000) Btu.

 “MAIN” means Mid-America Interconnected Network, or any successor with the same or similar responsibilities.

 “Maintenance Program” means, the major equipment maintenance program for the Facility prepared by Operator and submitted to Owner for its approval under Section 7.1.